About the Author

 Two events prompted me to create this web site in May, 2000.
-First, the action in Kansas to make the teaching of evolution optional (and that resulted in a web page about that topic).
+First, the action in Kansas to make the teaching of evolution optional .
 The second was my viewing on television the 1999 hit movie, The Matrix.
 In it, everyone's 'reality' was actually all computer generated.
 Each person was a participant in their own lives but the Matrix controlled the environment.
 In a way, that passive participation is also how a person's life within a Catholic upbringing can be perceived.
 I describe that perception in my page titled Matters of Religion.

-Other events in the subsequent years resulted in other web pages.
+Other events in the subsequent years resulted in a broader horizon.
 I had the occasion to visit both Germany and Taiwan in the span of less than a month in early 2001.
-Those business trips resulted in the web pages describing the concept of a global community.
-The incredible events of 9/11/2001 and our country's reaction resulted in the web page about whether God blesses America.
+The incredible events of 9/11/2001 made me question whether God blesses America.